At a glance: Medicare health insurance in Alaska

 Medigap plans are used to supplement Original Medicare, covering some or all of the out-of-pocket costs (for coinsurance and deductibles) that people would otherwise incur if they only had Original Medicare on its own.
 Medigap plans are standardized under federal rules, and enrollees have a six-month guaranteed-issue enrollment window that starts when they turn 65 and enroll in Medicare Part B. But federal rules don’t guarantee access to Medigap plans if a person is under 65 years old and enrolled in Medigap as a result of a disability.

-Prior to the ACA, many states relied on high-risk pools prior to the for people who needed to purchase their own health insurance and couldn’t qualify for coverage due to medical underwriting.
+Prior to the ACA, many states relied on high-risk pools for people who needed to purchase their own health insurance and couldn’t qualify for coverage due to medical underwriting.
 Some states, including Alaska, still have an operational high-risk pool — and Medigap access is part of the reason ACHIA and similar programs in other states are still offering coverage (other states that have maintained their high-risk pools and use them to offer supplemental coverage to Medicare beneficiaries include Iowa, Nebraska, New Mexico, North Dakota, South Carolina, Washington, and Wyoming).

 Although the ACA eliminated medical underwriting in the individual health insurance market, it did not change anything about the rules relating to Medigap coverage.
 Medigap applications are medically underwritten if people apply for Medigap before they’re 65 (and their state doesn’t have a guaranteed-issue rule for that population) or if they apply after their initial enrollment window ends and they don’t have one of the qualifying events that triggers a guaranteed-issue window.

-Medicare Part D in Alaska
+Alaska Medicare Part D

 Medicare spending in Alaska

 Alaska was one of just two states — the other was Hawaii — where average per-beneficiary spending was under $7,000.
-Nationwide, the average was $9,533 (and on the high end, per-beneficiary spending exceeded $11,000 in Florida, Texas, and Louisiana).
+Nationwide, the average was $10,096 (and on the high end, per-beneficiary spending exceeded $11,000 in Florida, Texas, Oklahoma, Mississippi, and Louisiana).
 That’s according to data that were standardized to account for regional differences in payment rates, and although the data did not include costs under Medicare Advantage, virtually all of Alaska’s Medicare beneficiaries have Original Medicare.

 Louise Norris is an individual health insurance broker who has been writing about health insurance and health reform since 2006.
 She has written dozens of opinions and educational pieces about the Affordable Care Act for healthinsurance.org.
 Her state health exchange updates are regularly cited by media who cover health reform and by other health insurance experts.